devolution2409/Lidl-Soundboard/readme.md

 So that the soundboard hold the game PTT key for you, if you set it accordingly in the settings.

 ## Versioning
+ * 0.43 Fixed sequential auto not working as intended.
+Added tooltip to explain what are the modes.
+Added a bindable pause button.
+ * 0.42 Fixed a bug that would shift shortcuts.
+Key sequence edition should lose focus after setting a shortcut.
+ * 0.41 Auto-hold PTT should now be working in every game.

-0.4: Shortcuts are now stored as virtual key.
+ * 0.4: Shortcuts are now stored as virtual key.
 So every key should be usable, regardless of keyboard localization.
-0.3: Release.
+ * 0.3: Pre-Release.
 Sound can be played and most of the key are usable as binds.

 ## Known issues